edsu/inkdroid.org/_posts/2017-07-12-assemblages.md

 <img style="margin-right: 10px; float: left;" src="/images/aeri-notes.jpg">

-This study conducted a series ethnographic interviews with 29 individuals involved in the selection of web content.
+To answer these questions I conducted a series ethnographic interviews with 29 individuals involved in the selection of web content.
 Participants include web archivists as well as researchers, managers, local government employees, volunteers, social activists, and entrepreneurs.
 The field notes from these interviews were analyzed using inductive thematic analysis.

 Analysis began with reading all the field notes together, followed by line by line coding.
 While coding was done without reference to an explicit theoretical